atreyasha/spam-detection/README.md

 ## Comparison of SVM (non-sequential) vs. CNN-LSTM (sequential) models for supervised spam classification <a href="https://colab.research.google.com/github/AtreyaSh/spam_detection/blob/master/src/enron_spam.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-The central objective of this repository is to shed light and provide evidence on whether sequential learning is inherently important for the task of supervised spam classification.
+The central objective of this repository is to investigate whether sequential learning is inherently important for the task of supervised spam classification.
 This is done by implementing a sequential CNN-LSTM model and comparing it with a non-sequential SVM classifier.
 Aspects such as generalization accuracy and robustness of these models will be explored in this repository.

 The models will be trained on the pre-processed `enron-spam` dataset (http://www2.aueb.gr/users/ion/data/enron-spam/), consisting of ~34k instances of roughly balanced "ham" and spam emails.